-If you are new in using accounting applications, here are some terms and description that can help you identify the forms in QuickBooks Online.
+If you are new in using accounting applications, here are some terms that can help you identify the forms in QuickBooks Online.

 For more information in creating these forms, signed in your QuickBooks Online, select the Help (?) icon in the upper right.

 An invoice is a bill for an account between a customer (buyer) and a supplier (seller) indicating what was sold and how much is owed.
 These are sent when your customers are not paying immediately for goods/services sold and you are expecting a payment at a later date.

 Receive Payment is used in conjunction with Invoice.
 When a customer is paying an invoice, you can record receiving the payment.

 An quote is created when you want to give your customer an estimation of how much a job will cost.
 The quote form looks very much like an invoice, but its purpose is to help you begin negotiations with your customer.
 Later, once thequote is accepted and you're ready to bill your customer, you can add data from thequote onto an invoice.

 Sales receipts are generally used for goods/services rendered at the time of a purchase (sometimes referred to as a "point of sale" purchase), or when customers give you immediate payment.